 The blog should be able to influence people with their words, which mean that it has to be persuasive in its writings.
-This is especially true for opinion or discussion blogs, where their primary business is to express a certain viewpoint and adopt a certain stance.
+This is especially true for opinion or discussion blogs, where their primary business is to express a particular viewpoint and adopt a specific stance.

 This doesn’t mean that the entries have to persuade people to adopt their views; the priority should be on generating a buzz or creating a discussion topic among people.
 Get everyone to discuss and make the blog lively.

-In fact, it’s hard to be very influential if you are pushing everyone to a certain perspective in this modern and informational age.
-Rather, strive to be influential by making your blog entries stimulating and invigorative enough to draw a crowd and make them stay.
-Influence people by making them take notice of what you say.
+It’s hard to be very influential if you are pushing everyone to a particular perspective in this modern and informational age.
+Instead, strive to be prominent by making your blog entries stimulating and invigorating enough to draw a crowd and make them staybarinfluence people by making them take notice of what you say.

 This is especially crucial for blog entries that touch on everyday issues, such as my earlier entry on tackling the 10 most asked interview questions.
 Since such entries address commonly encountered problems, making them relatable to the reader will forge a connection between your friendly words of advice and the person seeking it.

 Even when your entry is of a more technical nature like troubleshooting, you can make it relatable to the readers by altering the tone of your writing a little.
 Crack a joke or complain a little about the error issue.
 Even posing a rhetorical question every now and then can set the reader into a more casual and relaxed reading mode.